1240598Rafa/cogsi2526-1240598-1240601/CA5/README.md

 <missing>      6 weeks ago   /bin/sh -c #(nop)  ARG LAUNCHPAD_BUILD_ARCH     0B
 <missing>      6 weeks ago   /bin/sh -c #(nop)  ARG RELEASE                  0B

+The only application specific layer is COPY basic_demo-0.1.0.jar app.jar # buildkit No Gradle layer is present and the rest of the layers come from the base OpenJDK 21 image This means that the version 2 is much smaller compared to the version 1, because only the JAR is added to the image, so no build tools, no source code and no Gradle cache are included.

 docker history chatapp:multi:
 IMAGE          CREATED        CREATED BY                                      SIZE      COMMENT 2e2db3636902   14 hours ago   CMD ["java" "-cp" "app.jar" "basic_demo.Chat…   0B        buildkit.dockerfile.v0